Harold H. Burton: Early life

-Harold Hitz Burton was born in Jamaica Plain, Massachusetts, the second son of Anna Gertrude (Hitz) and Alfred E. Burton.
+Harold Hitz Burton was born in Jamaica Plain, Massachusetts, the second son of Anna Gertrude (Hitz) and Alfred Edgar Burton.
 His older brother was named Felix Arnold Burton.
 Harold's father was an engineer and the first Dean of Student Affairs at the Massachusetts Institute of Technology (1902-1921), reporting to the president.
 He taught at MIT before being selected as dean.
 As a former explorer, Burton had accompanied Robert Peary on several expeditions to the North Pole.

 Harold's mother died young.
 In 1906, his father married Lena Yates, a poet and artist from England who later took the name of Jeanne D'Orge.
 They met that year on a walking trip in France.
 Yates published children's books as Lena Dalkeith.
-The couple had three children: Christine, Virginia (1909-1968), and Alexander Ross Burton.
+The couple had three children: Christine, Virginia (1909–1968), and Alexander Ross Burton.
 The half siblings developed warm relationships over time.
 Virginia became an author and illustrator.

 Burton attended Bowdoin College, where he was elected to the Phi Beta Kappa honor society, was quarterback of the football team, and graduated summa cum laude.
 His roommate and Delta Kappa Epsilon fraternity (Theta chapter) brother was Owen Brewster, later a U.S. Senator from Maine.
 Burton went on to Harvard Law School, graduating in 1912.

 Felix Arnold Burton became an architect after also attending Bowdoin.
 The Burton brothers and J. Edgar Hoover were second cousins on their mothers' side.
 Their common great-grandparents were Johannes (Hans) Hitz, first Swiss Consul General to the United States, and his wife Anna Kohler.